 The Social Work Program at Azusa Pacific University prepares students through education and practical experience to help people enhance their well-being in the world by improving the relationships between people and their environments, through developing programs and policies which reflect the promotion of social and economic justice, and by supporting ongoing professional development and knowledge.
-Further, the Social Work Program seeks to prepare students by teaching generalist practice skills with diverse populations and social systems, in establishing an understanding of the unique needs of minority and oppressed populations, by developing a commitment to ongoing personal growth, and through developing values and ethics consistent with social work and the Christian faith.
+Further, the Social Work Program seeks to prepare students by teaching generalist practice skills with diverse populations and social systems, understanding the unique needs of minority and oppressed populations, developing a commitment to ongoing personal growth, and developing values and ethics consistent with social work and the Christian faith.